ktakats/lunchbot/README.md

 * in - signs you up for lunch
 * stop - stops collecting sign-ups and creates the groups
 * set - sets autorun, the bot will start collecting sign-ups automatically on Thursday at 10:00.
+* unset - stops autorun.
+Now you have to start collecting lunch sign-ups with the 'start' command.